chocolatey/choco-wiki/How-To-Create-Custom-Package-Templates.md

 Install-ChocolateyInstallPackage @packageArgs
 ~~~

+Once installed, call this with `choco new test -t mytemplatename CustomValue=Yes`

 ### Manage as Templates as Packages

 If you have Chocolatey v0.9.10+, then you can manage templates as packages themselves, allowing you to upgrade a template when a new version is available.
 When it comes to packaging templates, Chocolatey takes a conventional approach.
 You must create a package with the suffix ".template" and have a templates folder.